SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 cd directoryname
 `````

 The first thing to put into your new folder is a 'package.json' file to specify your project details.
-Open up your text editor, create a new json file (js will do if you're using Dreamweaver) and copy and paste the below JSON object in.
+Open up your text editor, create a new json file and copy and paste the below JSON object in.
 Replace the name, version etc with whatever you wish.
 The 'start' value is what you'll type into the command line to start your application.
 I'm going to call my Node script 'script.js' but you can call it whatever you want.
 Check the version numbers of the dependencies at https://npmjs.org/ and update the JSON accordingly.
-You can add extra dependencies if you want.
+Add extra dependencies if you want.

 `````json
 {